alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 --------------

 Phrasea search engine is composed by an indexer and a PHP Phraseanet extension.
-One of the biggest advantages of this engine is thesaurus support.
+One of the biggest advantages of this engine is Phraseanet thesaurus support.

 Phraseanet Indexer
 ******************